 Insurance companies negotiate discounts with their PPO network dentists (the average Guardian discount is 36%).
 So you save even on dental services that aren't covered under your plan.

 Guardian makes it easy for members to access quality preventive dental care because of its clear connection to overall health, as well as the savings gained by avoiding major services and dental procedures down the line.
 With good oral care, people are 67% less likely to have heart disease, 50% less likely to have osteoporosis, and 29% less likely to have diabetes8.

-Oral health issues are among the most common — and the most preventable — health concerns impacting the American public.
-The Centers for Disease Control and Prevention (CDC) calculate that 80% of the U.S. population has had at least one cavity by age 34, and more than 50% show signs of periodontal (gum) disease.1 And while everyone wants a nice smile, a growing body of research2 shows that maintaining good oral health can help adults avoid or better manage serious health-related issues:
+Oral health issues are among the most common — and preventable — health concerns impacting the American public.
+The Centers for Disease Control and Prevention (CDC) calculates that 80% of the U.S. population has had at least one cavity by age 34, and more than 50% show signs of periodontal (gum) disease.1 And while everyone wants a nice smile, a growing body of research2 shows that maintaining good oral health can help adults avoid or better manage serious health-related issues:

 Group dental insurance is a popular benefit that can help attract and retain employees.
 And when you give workers access to dental coverage, it also encourages good oral health.
 That can translate into all sorts of positive benefits, including savings for businesses.
 A recent Guardian study found that employers whose employees regularly use their dental benefits may see fewer claims for major and restorative work, resulting in lower premiums for employers and reduced out-of-pocket costs for employees.3